moldyreed/wavtomp3/README.md

 # wavtomp3

-A tool that encodes 8/16/24/32 bit Wave files into MP3 with default setting using LAME encoder.
+A tool which encodes 8/16/24/32 bit Wave files into MP3 files using LAME encoder.

 ##Usage
 ```